thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-4-(optional)/06-structuring-angular-apps.desc.md

-#The Final Evolution: Angular Style
+#The Final Evolution: Angular Style.

 Let's take a look at how to structure larger Angular apps, using this refactored [AngularFire todo list app](https://github.com/gSchool/refactored-angular-todo-list).